 The human body was an easily accessible measuring tool, but over time, some standard measurements were added to the definitions.

-• “Yard” was the width of a man’s waistline.
-In the 12th century, King Henry I determined that a yard was the distance from his nose to his thumb when his arm was outstretched.
+- “Yard” was the width of a man’s waistline.
+This evolved from the 12th century, when King Henry I determined that a yard was the distance from his nose to his thumb when his arm was outstretched.

 The “cubit” was a unit of measurement used by many ancient civilizations, originating in ancient Greece around 3000 BCE.
 This was also based on the human body, with 1 cubit equaling the space between the tip of one’s elbow and the tip of their middle finger (roughly 2 spans, or 18 inches).
 The first measurement tool was the ancient Egyptian royal cubit, which was a metal rod that included measurements of 7 palms, which were divided into 4 fingers each.